 What is CleanTech?“Technology is not the goal, it is the way toward sustainable global prosperity.”
+CTC organizing team

-The Cleantech Challenge is a worldwide competition in which teams of (ex)students develop a business plan around sustainable development, aiming at the price of £10,000 in the London finals in the London Business School.
+The Cleantech Challenge is a worldwide competition in which teams of (ex)students develop a business plan around sustainable development, aiming at the price of £10,000 in the London finals at the London Business School.
 The organizations AFD (Academics for Development) and AFT (Academics for Technology) from Leuven, are responsible for the selection of the Belgian team.
 Only one team will be selected to participate in the London finals.

-In the first semester there will be two workshops: business plan modelingand technical feasibility.
-Subsequently, a feedback session will be held after which only the best teams will continue in the next phase.
-In the second semester the last workshops, financial aspectsand pitch strategies, will take place.
+In the first semester there will be two workshops planned: business plan modeling and technical feasibility.
+In the second semester, the participants will learn more about how to aquire financial resources and learn more about pitching strategies.
 These are followed by the Belgian finals in march.
-Here the best team, with the most promising idea and best developed business plan, will be selected to participate in the London finals.The winner go home with the prize of £ 10,000.
+Here the best team, with the most promising idea and best developed business plan, will be selected to participate in the London finals.The winner goes home with the prize of £ 10,000.